Mila Jasey

-Mila M. Jasey (born May 29, 1951) is an American Democratic Party politician who has represented the 27th Legislative District in the New Jersey General Assembly since taking office on November 8, 2007.
+Mila M. Jasey (born May 29, 1951) is an American Democratic Party politician who represented the 27th Legislative District in the New Jersey General Assembly from 2007 to 2024.

 Early life and education

 Jasey was born in Madison, Wisconsin on May 29, 1951, and raised in Minnesota and California, where she attended the local public schools.
 She graduated with a B.A. from Barnard College in History, and was awarded an M.S. from the Lienhard School of Nursing at Pace University.

 Jasey was a trustee of the South Orange-Maplewood School District Board of Education from 1999 to 2007.

 She lives in South Orange with her husband Neil; they have three grown children together.